SQL Operators

 · Oracle Database Lite preserves trailing blanks in character strings by concatenation, regardless of the strings' datatypes.

-· SELECT CONCAT (CONCAT (ENAME, ' is a '),job) FROM EMP WHERE SAL > 2000;
+character function as an alternative to the vertical bar operator.
+For example,· SELECT CONCAT (CONCAT (ENAME, ' is a '),job) FROM EMP WHERE SAL > 2000;

 ·